 - 10 Cups Popped Popcorn

-- Carefully pour Jello mixture over popcorn – mixture is HOT NASTY LAVA, so it’ll burn you if you’re not careful.
-Mix well.
+- Carefully pour mixture over popcorn – Jello mixture is HOT NASTY LAVA, so it’ll burn you if you’re not careful.

-- Spread popcorn out on a greased cookie sheet, and allow to cool.
-(Some people like to bake this for 10 minutes at 350F… personally, I like the slight gooeyness it keeps without being baked!).
+- Spread popcorn out on a the prepared cookie sheet, and allow to cool.
+(Some people like to bake popcorn for 10 minutes at 350F… personally, I like the slight gooeyness it keeps without being baked!).

 - If you’re not using the popcorn right away, store it in an airtight container, or package into baggies.